Karumi/Dexter/README.md

 Caveats
 -------
 * For permissions that did not exist before API Level 16, you should check the OS version and use *ContextCompat.checkSelfPermission*.
 See [You Cannot Hold Non-Existent Permissions](https://commonsware.com/blog/2015/11/09/you-cannot-hold-nonexistent-permissions.html).
+* Don't call Dexter from an Activity with the flag `noHistory` enabled.
+When a permission is requested, Dexter creates its own Activity internally and pushes it into the stack causing the original Activity to be dismissed.

 Do you want to contribute?
 --------------------------